Blog

 The first rule concerns the size of the carrier, which must be approved and small enough to fit under the seat.
 In addition, it is mandatory to book a specific ticket for the animal, which usually involves an additional charge.
 In the absence of such a reservation, the airline may refuse to board the animal on the day of the flight.

 It is also common for companies to require a recent veterinary certificate attesting to the animal’s health condition.
 This certificate generally has limited validity, varying by airline, so it is important to check its expiration before the departure date.
-On international flights, before traveling with the toy poodle also, it is the practice to check all veterinary documentation before boarding, so having all documents in order avoids mishaps at check-in counters or border controls.
+On international flights, before traveling with toy poodle also, it is the practice to check all veterinary documentation before boarding, so having all documents in order avoids mishaps at check-in counters or border controls.